Keenan Allen Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 - Allen has been the target of 24.5% (69 total) of his team's 282 passing attempts this season.

-- With 11 targets in the red zone this season, Allen has been on the receiving end of 33.3% of his team's 33 red zone pass attempts.
+- Allen (11 red zone targets) has been the recipient of 33.3% of his team's 33 red zone pass attempts.

-- The Chargers, who rank 18th in the NFL in points scored, have attempted a pass 63.9% of the time while running the ball 36.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Eagles.